Esri/calcite-app-components/PROJECT_GUIDELINES.md

 # Project Guidelines

 Hey there and thanks for stopping by!
 We welcome all feedback and contributions to [Calcite App Components](https://github.com/Esri/calcite-app-components/blob/master/README.md).
-If you are interested in getting involved, we ask that you give our guidelines a quick read through.
+If you are interested in getting involved, we ask that you give our guidelines a read.
 Below is a list of things we've found work well for us as we continue developing our components.

 ## TOC